AndreKuratomi/TypeORM_CRUD-de-usuario-JWT/README.md

 ```
 {
-  "message": "Only admins may update non self-profiles!"
+  "message": "Non admins must delete only its own profiles!"
 }
 ```